inviqa/magento-symfony-container/README.md

 # magento-symfony-container
 Provides Magento with an instance of a Symfony DI Container

-Documentation on the Symfony DI Component can be found [here](http://symfony.com/doc/current/components/dependency_injection/index.html).
+Documentation for the Symfony DI Component can be found [here](http://symfony.com/doc/current/components/dependency_injection/index.html).

-Upon requesting the container for the first time, the configuration directories are scanned and the container compiled.
-If developer mode is off, the container will be cached in public/var/cache/container.cache.php and subsequently ready from there.
-To force the cache to refresh simply delete this file.
-If you want to container to be built for every request, make your sure switch on Magento developer-mode (in this state any existing container.cache.php file will be ignored).
+Upon requesting the container for the first time, the configuration directories are scanned and the container is compiled.
+The container will be cached in public/var/cache/container.cache.php and subsequently read from there.
+You can use the admin cache control panel to enable/disable caching for the container,  when disabled all service config files will be re-read when they are changed, otherwise they are ignored.
+To force the cache to refresh you can use n98-magerun or the admin cache-control panel.

 ## Services Configuration

 All services configuration files are expected to be found in either the system-wide etc/ directory or within each modules etc/ directory.
-The default format is XML, therefore the configuration files are expected to be called "services.xml"
+The expected format is XML, therefore the configuration files are expected to be called "services.xml"

 The following is an example of defining a service named "acme.checkout", which, in turn, depends on a Magento catalog model and a mail service.
 Via the configuration, we can provide "acme.product.catalog" - which is constructed by calling Mage::getModel('inviqa_acme/catalog') - as a dependency to "acme.checkout".
 Thus our "acme.checkout" service/class is now decoupled from Magento and its logic and business rules can be tested independently.